Cale/arw-daily/_links/439-hamq.md

 ---
 title: 'HamQ: Satellite, SSTV, and logbook tools for Ham Radio'
-excerpt: Built for the global amateur radio community, HAMQ combines precise SGP4 satellite tracking, automatic SSTV decoding and encoding, and a structured QSO logbook with QSL and LoTW workflows.
+excerpt: Built for the global Amateur Radio community, HAMQ combines precise SGP4 satellite tracking, automatic SSTV decoding and encoding, and a structured QSO logbook with QSL and LoTW workflows.
 Use it at home, in the field, or wherever your next contact takes you.
 source: BG5AXS
 sourceurl: https://app.hamq.net/en/
 linkname: hamq